fylgja/site/src/components/form.md

 order: 2
 ---

-The form component is super easy to use.
-Since it is a zero config module that styles the form elements directly.
+The form component is super easy to use, it's a zero config module that styles all form elements directly.

-Allowing you to focus on the form it self.
+Allowing you to focus on the form itself.

 ## Installation